nileane/TangerineUI-for-Mastodon/README.md

 * Copy & paste the contents of [`TangerineUI.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI.css) to the extension's editor
    * 🪻 For the purple variant, copy the contents of [`TangerineUI-purple.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI-purple.css) instead.
 * ⚠️ If you are a user on a Glitch-soc instance, you must switch to the vanilla flavour for Tangerine UI to work properly:
-   * In your settings, navigate to Flavours → Vanilla Mastodon → select the 'Default' skin).
+   * In your settings, navigate to Flavours → Vanilla Mastodon → select the 'Default' skin.

 ## Things to know
 * **Tangerine UI currently only supports Mastodon's single column layout**.
 The advanced web interface (multiple columns) will not be affected.